The Last Operation

 Since the start of this research a great deal of work has been done, both by myself and other Historians, notably by Jorg Helbig who has passed the following information:

 The gathering and interpreting of German Flak claims has been a very difficult task, with Dr Theo Boiten being the author who seems to have suceeded the most.
-His 'Nachtjagd War Diaries' books (Vol 1 and 2) are essential reading for those interested in aircraft shot down at night by German pilots.
-New versions of these volumes are in production and use Flak records extensively.
+His 'Nachtjagd War Diaries' books are essential reading for those interested in aircraft shot down at night by German pilots.
+Dr. Boiten's latest book, Nachtjagd Combat Archive, credits the loss to Hptm.
+Hans-Wolfgang Von Neibelschutz flying a Jazz Musik equiped Me Bf110 G-4.
+He is investigating further.

 The sole survivor of the aircraft loss was the tail gunner, Harry Barnard, known to the rest of the crew as "Barney".
 He was to spend the rest of the war as a POW, and pass away in the 1970's.